brefphp/bref/docs/deploy.md

 That will also mean creating AWS access keys so that the continuous integration is allowed to deploy.

+You can find configuration examples for CI/CD tools in the [Bref examples repository](https://github.com/brefphp/examples).

 ## Regions

 AWS runs applications in different [regions](https://aws.amazon.com/about-aws/global-infrastructure/).
 The default region is `us-east-1` (North Virginia, USA).